rnapier/cocoaphony-blog/source/_drafts/mockery.md

     try set(data: data, for: key)
   }

-  // MARK: - Reset Operations

-  public func reset() throws {
-    cache = [:]

-    var query = makeParameters(for: nil)
-#if os(macOS)
-    query[kSecMatchLimit] = kSecMatchLimitAll
-#endif

-    let status = SecItemDelete(query as CFDictionary)

-    guard status == errSecSuccess || status == errSecItemNotFound else {
-      throw KeychainError(status)
-    }
-  }

   // MARK: - Public Extensions for Common Types

-  public func bool(for key: String) throws -> Bool? {
+  public func bool(for key: String) throws -> Bool? { try value(for: key) as?
+Bool }
+  public func set(bool: Bool, for key: String) throws { try set(value: bool, for: key) }

-    try value(for: key) as?
-Bool
+  public func int(for key: String) throws -> Int? { try value(for: key) as?
+Int }
+  public func set(int: Int, for key: String) throws { try set(value: int, for: key) }

+  // MARK: - All those horrible low-level SecItem... wrappers that I'm not going to bore you with

+  private func _data(for key: String) throws -> Data? {
+    // ...
   }

-  public func set(bool: Bool, for key: String) throws {
+  private func _set(data: Data, for key: String) throws {
-    try set(value: bool, for: key)
+    // ...
   }

-  public func int(for key: String) throws -> Int? {
+  private func _removeData(for key: String) throws {
-    try value(for: key) as?
-Int
+    // ...
   }

-  public func set(int: Int, for key: String) throws {
+  private func _reset() throws {
-    try set(value: int, for: key)
+    // ...
   }

-  // MARK: - Private Helpers

-  private func makeParameters(for key: String?) -> [CFString: Any] {
-    var query: [CFString: Any] = [
-      kSecAttrGeneric: Data(self.identifier.utf8),
-      kSecClass: kSecClassGenericPassword,
-    ]
-    if let key {
-      query[kSecAttrService] = key
 }
-    return query
-  }
-}

-public struct KeychainError: Swift.Error {
-  let status: OSStatus
-  init(_ status: OSStatus) { self.status = status }
-}
 ```
 {: .scroll}

 Some key points to this code that will come up later:

 * Calling `.set(string:forKey:)` encodes the value differently than `.set(value:forKey:)` when passing a `String`.
 In some cases mismatching will lead to returning the wrong value.
 In other cases it may return `nil`.
 "Well that's awkward, let's fix it!"
 But remember, this code has shipped.
-Millions of key have already been written to user keychains.
+Millions of keys have already been written to user keychains.
 If you change how it's encoded, you need to write a migrator.
 There may be other code that has hacked around the current behavior and will break if you change it (ask me why I think that might happen…).
 Before you go redesigning a critical piece of persistent storage, it sure would be nice to have tests, right?
 As much as we can, we want a system that can deal with things as they are, not just how they should be.[^why]

 [^why]: "Why would anyone build it this way?!?!?"
 While I've invented this version for this article, it's based on many similar ones I've worked with and it's very natural to get here.
 The `Data` and `String` interfaces are built first and are all anyone needs.
 Later, the `Any` interface is added as a convenience to deal with storing `[String: Any]` dictionaries from the legacy networking stack.
 It happens to work fine for things like `Int` and `Bool`, so people start to use the `Any` interface for those.
 Then someone adds `Codable` support, but is afraid to modify the widely used `Keychain`, and so adds it locally in a module (that is a true story).
 Someone else does the same in another module, but instead of `JSONEncoder`, uses `PropertyListEncoder` (which is often more efficient).
 So now if you try to merge all the different interfaces, you'll find they're incompatible.
 [Yagni](https://martinfowler.com/bliki/Yagni.html) tells us not to build features we don't need yet.
 We only need `Data` and `String`, and then `[String: Any]`, and then just one module needs `Codable`, and then… Fixing it would introduce risky data migration for thousands of users that no project wants to add to their schedule.
 And that, my friends, is the problem of yagni that doesn't get enough discussion.
 But that's another blog post.